-Topic Y/N If Yes, cite reference in the company policy Forced labor Υ Found on MACS Employee Handbook Child labor Υ Found on MACS Employee Handbook Human Rights Y Policy on Against Fellow Employee/Authority found in the MAC, MACS and MASCORP Employee Handbook.
+Торіс Y/N If Yes, cite reference in the company policy Forced labor Y Found on MACS Employee Handbook Child labor Y Found on MACS Employee Handbook Human Rights Y Policy on Against Fellow Employee/Authority found in the MAC, MACS and MASCORP Employee Handbook.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The data reflects the organization's strict compliance to labor laws and related government issuances regarding Labor and Human Rights.
+Management Approach • The data reflects the organization's strict compliance to labor laws and related government issuances regarding Labor and Human Rights.
 To continue its current practice and at the same time look for possible areas to improve.

-The DOLE Certificate of Labor Standard issued to the company is a proof that the company is adhering to the Philippine Labor Laws.
-What are the Risk/s Identified?
-Management Approach Employees may not be aware of the company policies or have forgotten it during their employment.
-Conduct employee orientation and refresher courses to establish the company policies to all its employees.
-Management exercises an "open door policy" wherein employees are encouraged to discuss their concerns relating to their employment, policies or tasks assigned.
+The DOLE Certificate of Labor Standar to the company is a proof that the con adhering to the Philippine Labor Laws.
+What are the Risk/s Identified? npany is and be updated with the latest rules and Employees may not be aware of the co policies or have forgotten it during the employment.
 What are the Opportunity/ies Identified?
-Management Approach Government or private sector recognition as well as less exposure to labor or other cases.
-To continue its current practice and at the same time look for possible areas to improve.
-Establish policies that would secure the interest of its employees.
+Management Approach Government or private sector recognit well as less exposure to labor or other

 Against Fellow Employee/Authority

 Corrective Action

 Offense 1 st 2 nd 3 rd 4 th 5th

 Making false and malicious accusations (libel) against co-workers or fellow employees.
 3 15 D

 Provoking a fight, inflicting injury, intimidating, threatening, insulting, and harassing a co-employee for any reason at anytime within the Company premises.

 7 15 D

-·

 Discourtesy and disrespectful acts towards superior, company visitors, representative or fellow employee.

 7 15 D